grandeurdev/js-sdk/README.md

 ```

 #### getStatus
-Grandeur Cloud maintains state of each device paired to a user account.
+Grandeur maintains state of each device paired to a user account.
 We keep track that either a device is connect to the server at a given moment.
 While [onlineCount](#onlineCount) method allows you to get count of total online devices, this method gives you the utility to query status of an individual device.

 This method returns the following codes in response